-Your landlord may use a section 8 eviction notice to evict you but you may be able to challenge it in court.
+Your landlord can try and use a section 8 notice if they have a reason to evict you.
+You may be able to challenge it in court.

 What is a section 8 eviction notice?